-For andro lesbians, makeup isn’t usually a main concern, but even the most perfect complexion can look blotchy under wedding photographers’ lenses.
-The sun and lights can make your skin go from fair to glare, so take a tip from these three butch celebrities, who know how to tweak their makeup routine just enough to battle the close-ups, while still retaining a natural look.
+For butch lesbians and masculine women, makeup isn’t usually a main concern, but even the most perfect complexion can look blotchy under wedding photographers’ lenses.
+The sun and lights can make your skin go from fair to glare, so take a tip from these three soft butch lesbian celebrities, who know how to tweak their makeup routine just enough to battle the close-ups, while still retaining a natural look.

 Even the first openly gay prime-time host is not above a little powder.
 After seeing herself on television, and some pushing from her partner, she admitted that a little makeup wouldn’t hurt, “Without it she looked like a dead person,” her longtime partner, Susan Mikala, mentioned in a New York Magazine profile.
 So she opted to get “done up like a dude.”

 Get Rachel’s Look

 Face: Basic foundation makes sure every visible surface is covered, keeping her fresh-faced and smooth, even with studio lights beaming down.
 Follow up with powder, which helps tone down glare.

 Eyes: Apply eyeliner to the bottom half to contour the eye ever so slightly so it doesn’t look sunken in on camera.

 Lips: Skip the lips and go au natural; just be sure to keep them hydrated with chapstick throughout the day so they won’t dry out.
 The good thing about this route is that you won’t have to worry about smudging when you kiss your new wife.